the-turing-way/the-turing-way/book/content/rdm/rdm.md

 <a name="What-Data"></a>
 ### What Is Data?

+Data are all digital objects that you use and produce during your research life cycle, encompassing datasets, software, code, workflow, models, figures, tables, images, articles.
+Data are your research asset.
-In some fields it's obvious what data means - you have observations or results of simulations etc.
-However, in other fields, particularly in Social Sciences, Humanities or Arts, you may be thinking "I don't think I have any data".
+In some fields it's obvious what data means - you have observations or results of simulations etc. However, in other fields, particularly in Social Sciences, Humanities or Arts, you may be thinking "I don't think I have any data".
-A good way of thinking about what might be classed as data that needs to be managed is to ask yourself the questions "What is the information that I need to write my paper or book?", "What information would I need to back up my conclusions?" and "What information is needed for someone else to replicate the research that I've done?".
+A good way of thinking about what might be classed as data that needs to be managed is to ask yourself the questions "What is the information that I need to use and write about in my paper or book?", "What information would I need to back up my conclusions?" and "What information is needed by a third party to understand and possibly replicate the research that I've done?".
 This information is your data.

 <a name="Data-Lifecycle"></a>
 ### The Research Data Lifecycle - A Model for Data Management